| When you pull into the entrance of the Ronald C. Waranch Equestrian Center in

 After a two-plus hour delay on Saturday morning to let the temperature rise above freezing the

+Winter tourney went on with all of the 13 invited schools ready to go.
 And then normalcy set in.
 SCAD, with two teams entered, trounced the field.
 SCAD Team -

 Bee-Lieve and SCAD Team Bee-Strong finished tied for high point team with 50 points each.
 And as